 Use Vancouver as your base camp before heading out on these Washington winter adventures!
 Perfectly positioned between Mount St. Helens and the Columbia River Gorge, Vancouver boasts a vast array of activities, scenic landscapes, and winter attractions.

 Just an hour and a half drive from Vancouver, you haven't truly met Mount St. Helens until you see her covered with a blanket of pure white powder in the winter months.
 Pack a thermos of hot chocolate, purchase a Sno-Park permit, and choose a wintertime adventure: snowmobiling, snowshoeing, summiting, or cross-country skiing.
 The Marble Mountain Sno-Park, located on the south side of the mountain, is a starting point for most of the winter activities.
 There, you will see snowmobilers heading out to the Plains of Abraham and folks strapping on snowshoes for a tranquil stroll to June Lake.
-Try the Sasquatch Loops on skis for a peaceful, round-trip glide through the trees.
-The Worm Flows Route is standard for summiting in the snowy season; self-register a climbing permit free of charge.
-Note this area can be crowded on beautiful winter weekends.
+Try the Sasquatch Loops on skis for a peaceful, round-trip glide through the trees. *Due to a landslide in 2023 that damaged the access road, the Johnston Ridge Observatory will be closed until the latter half of 2026, but there are plenty of other ways to see this impressive volcano.

 Columbia River Gorge